|

 - DEMETRIO:

-Italian, Portuguese and Spanish form of Latin Demetrius,
+- Portuguese form of Latin Demetrius,

-- DEMETRIOS:
+- DEMETRIOS

-Greek name derived from the name of the goddess Demeter,
+(Δημήτριος): Greek name derived from the name of the goddess Demeter

 - DEMETRIUS: